Introductory Survey of Lam-rim

 Session Three: Questions and Answers

-We saw this morning that there are graded levels of motivation and the way that we develop ourselves spiritually is from one stage to the next and each of these stages builds on the previous one.
+We have seen that there are graded levels of motivation and the way that we develop ourselves spiritually is from one stage to the next and each of these stages builds on the previous one.
 On the initial level, we appreciate the precious human life that we have and we realize that it is not going to last forever.
 Death will come for sure and we have no idea when.
 The only thing that will be of help at the time of death are the various positive imprints or instincts that we have built up on our mental continuum.
 After we die, then our mental continuum will continue with rebirth and either we have a worse state of rebirth or one of the better states of rebirth.
 So we really dread being in a worse situation in which we have no opportunity to continue our spiritual development.
 When we look at the direction that the Buddha’s teachings and his attainment offers us, we have confidence that going in that direction will help us avoid worse rebirths.
 Eventually it can lead us to liberation and also, moved by compassion, we see that this safe direction can lead us to the enlightened state of a Buddha, in which we are best able to help others.

 So, we put that safe direction in our lives of working to attaining a true stopping of all the destructive, negative, disturbing aspects of our mental continuum, all our shortcomings, and all the true types of mind that we call the true paths, the true pathway minds that will enable us to realize our full potential and which are those realized states.
 In other words, we are speaking in terms of the third and fourth noble truths as exist in full on the mental continuum of a Buddha.
 Some of them exist on the mental continuum of highly realized beings, the Sangha, the so-called Aryas.
 We also understand that we have the full potential, Buddha-nature, to be able to achieve this ourselves.